firesex/vibrator/README.md

 "battery.svg" has been created by (an) Anonymous and is released in the punlic domain: https://openclipart.org/detail/116089/ftlaptop-battery-by-anonymous

-"edit.svg" has certainly been created by Fawad Hassan and Robert Nyman for their example of Todo Firefox OS application: https://hacks.mozilla.org/2013/06/building-a-todo-app-for-firefox-os-part-1/
+"edit.svg", "add.svg", "del.svg" and "check.svg" have certainly been created by Fawad Hassan and Robert Nyman for their example of Todo Firefox OS application: https://hacks.mozilla.org/2013/06/building-a-todo-app-for-firefox-os-part-1/